-It is relatively common for people to have hallucinations just as they're falling asleep (hypnagogic), or as they start to wake from sleep (hypnopompic).
+It's relatively common for people to experience hallucinations just as they're falling asleep (hypnagogic), or as they start to wake up (hypnopompic).

-You may hallucinate sounds or see things that don't exist, such as moving objects or even a formed image such as a person (people may think they've seen a ghost).
+The hallucination may take the form of sounds, or the person may see things that don't exist, such as moving objects, or a formed image, such as a person (the person may think they've seen a ghost).

-Hypnagogic and hypnopompic hallucinations are especially common in people with the sleep disorder narcolepsy, although they are also common in people without this or any disorder.
-They are essentially like dreams, and in themselves are nothing to worry about.
+Hypnagogic and hypnopompic hallucinations are particularly common in people with narcolepsy.
+However, they can also occur in people without narcolepsy or any disorder.
+They're essentially like dreams, and in themselves are nothing to worry about.

 Hallucinations in children with a fever

 Hallucinations can sometimes occur in children who are ill with a fever.
-If your child is unwell with a body temperature of over 37.5C (99.5F) and you think they are hallucinating, call your GP.
+Call your GP if your child is unwell with a body temperature of 38C (100.4F) or above and you think they're hallucinating.